monilpat/gtk-api/README.md

 ## getPnl

-Retrieves the profit and loss (PnL) for a given type.
+Retrieves the profit and loss (PnL) for a given type grouped by collateralType

 ### Parameters: